aeonSolutions/AeonLabs-AI-Volvo-MKII-Open-Hardware/README.md

 <br>

-## What hardware electronics will be conceptualized , prototyped and tested
+## What hardware electronics will be conceptualized, prototyped, and tested
-&nbsp; The main objective of this project is to study the advantages of using open solutions an compare it with conventional hardware electronics solutions.
-In particular in regards to serviceability, maintenance and repairability and also important, in regards to personal ownership safety.
+&nbsp; The main objective of this project is to study the advantages of using open solutions and compare them with conventional hardware electronics solutions.
+In particular in regards to serviceability, maintenance, and repairability and also importantly, in regards to personal ownership safety.
 While driving and while parked (thieves).

 [continue reading ...](https://github.com/aeonSolutions/AeonLabs-AI-Volvo-MKII-Open-Hardware/wiki)